ikerreyes/docker/source/index.rst

 ==================================

 Docker is a containerization software that allows to encapsulate applications.
+In other words, it offers a system to create images and to run them in an isolated environment.
+It uses a client-server architecture.

 Containers share OS and some libraries and/or with the host, unlike virtual machines that hold their own OS.